Hyperbolic Large Language Models: Foundations of hyperbolic geometry

-These mappings preserve distances in the radial direction and enable a workflow in which (i) hyperbolic points are mapped to the tangent space via $\text{log}_0$, (ii) standard Euclidean operations are performed, and (iii) results are mapped back to hyperbolic space via $\text{exp}_0$.
-To enable direct computation in hyperbolic space, Ungar~\cite{ungar2008analytic, ungar2022gyrovector} introduced Möbius gyrovector algebra, which Ganea \textit{et al.}~\cite{ganea2018HNNs} highlighted and utilized to generalize vector space operations to the Poincar\'e ball.
-The key operations include:
+where $d_{\mathcal{L}}(x,y)$ is the hyperbolic distance defined in Equation~\ref{eq:lorentz}.
+These mappings preserve radial distances and enable a hybrid workflow: (i) hyperbolic points are mapped to the tangent space via $\text{log}_x$, (ii) standard Euclidean operations are performed, and (iii) results are mapped back to hyperbolic space via $\text{exp}_x$.
+This bidirectional mapping between the hyperbolic manifold $\mathcal{M}$ and its tangent space $\mathcal{T}_x\mathcal{M}$ enables hybrid models to combine Euclidean computational efficiency with hyperbolic geometric fidelity and hierarchical expressiveness.